How to cancel FHA mortgage insurance premium (MIP) or conventional PMI mortgage insurance

 Most FHA homeowners today have a loan with the following characteristics

-Such a loan is not eligible for mortgage insurance cancellation.
+Such a loan is not eligible for automatic mortgage insurance cancellation.
 The good news is that there are no restrictions on refinancing out of FHA into a conventional loan with no PMI.
 There are never any prepayment penalties on FHA loans, so you can refinance any time you want.